 Each input channel has a dedicated volume dial, you also have 3-band EQ and a chorus attenuator.
 It is 15 watts has great headroom very little breakup and is great for shimmering chords and jazzier tones.

 Our verdict: The Fender Acoustasonic 15 is a beautiful practice amp, with a bonus XLR input channel that could serve a busker well.
 The 6-inch speaker benefits from an additional Whizzer cone that brings clarity to articulate the already clean tones.
 The chorus dial adds a bit of glimmer and shine.
+No brainer as the best guitar amp under $100 for acoustic players.

 All the Fender tone for a fraction of the money